 After struggling with their teeth early into their adoption of this diet, still some others have figured out how to keep their pearly whites in tip-top condition.

 And, finally, even others continue to be puzzled about what they might be doing wrong—or not doing that they need to do.

 Sink your teeth into the issue of oral hygiene on a raw food diet.
-Learn from the insight of some of the world’s top raw fooders.
-I reached out to 15 raw fooders, and five shared their stories and tips.
+Learn from the insight of some of the world’s top raw food enthusiasts.
+I reached out to 15 raw food fans, and five shared their stories and tips.
 You’ll see my story first, with the rest of the contributors in alphabetical order.
 Dr. David Klein came back with a full story, running in a sidebar box.
 This story wouldn’t be possible without the input of these raw food leaders.
 Thank you! 🙂

 It was in January 2012, a month before I went wholly raw and a year after adopting a mostly raw food diet, that I discovered a groove-like cavity along the gumline of a back bottom molar.
 I was intent on healing it naturally but clearly wasn’t ready for this challenge.
 My dentist recommended many months later that I have it filled, advising it’s not wise to wait too long to fix a troubled tooth because the damage can worsen and might make saving the tooth impossible.